Finalrentals

 If you have a breakdown, contact the rental company's assistance line.
 They will dispatch a roadside assistance team to help you.
 Do not attempt to fix the problem yourself unless you are a qualified mechanic and have specific permission from the rental company.

-Choosing the right insurance can feel overwhelming, but a strategic approach can save you money and stress.
+Choosing the right insurance can be overwhelming, but a strategic approach can help you save money and reduce stress.

 • Assess your personal needs and risk tolerance.
 Consider your driving habits and where you plan to travel on the island.
 If you are an experienced driver sticking to main roads, a basic CDW with an excess might be acceptable.
 If you plan to explore remote, unpaved tracks or are a less confident driver, an SCDW is a sensible choice.